 It’s time to clean house!
 Examine what you truly use and want to keep in your space after it’s remodeled.
 Taking inventory also helps you figure out which household items need specific storage.
 For example, with a kitchen remodel, if you cook often with a cabinet full of spices, perhaps including a spice pull-out cabinet would add functionality and save you room.
 It’s important to remember that a space can be completely customized to your needs.

 Do Your Research

 Before starting the project, it’s so imperative to have a plan.
-Start by perusing Instagram, Pinterest and elsewhere to see what attracts you.
+Start by perusing Instagram, Pinterest, YouTube and elsewhere to see what attracts you.
+They are definitely worth a look, but don’t just dwell on them.
+Dig a little deeper.
 Once you’ve saved an ideabook, you’ll likely find common themes that help you decide what look and features you desire.

 Form a Realistic Budget

 This is the toughest part.
 There are so many variables that it’s difficult to know exactly what to plan for.
 Size and type of desired materials, quality level of products, extent of layout changes, and customization all matter to the end cost.
 Research suggests that a kitchen or primary bath remodel should cost roughly 10-15% of your home’s value, on average.
 This might be shocking.
 But remodeling your kitchen or primary bathroom will drastically improve your daily life and has the highest return on investment.
 Talking to a design professional about your specific project needs will help you form a more accurate budget.